AIBiology/aibiology.github.io/index.md

 * [Learning Python](https://www.linkedin.com/learning-login/share?forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Flearning-python%3Ftrk%3Dshare_ent_url&account=41282748)
   * Another option for those with some coding experience

-Note, you do not need to do all of these.
-Any one would get you at a good place to start the semester.
-We will review the basics of Python in the first weeks.
+ {% include note.html content="Note, you do not need to do all of these.
+Any **one** would get you at a good place to start the semester.
+We will review the basics of Python in the first weeks." %}

 ### Math

-You should have an understanding of probability and statistics at the level of a first applied statistics course.
+You should have a **general understanding of probability and statistics** at the level of a first applied statistics course.

-Knowledge of basic calculus and, to a lesser extent, linear algebra, will also be helpful.
-We won't focus on the math, but having at least a conceptual understanding of derivatives, function optimization, and matrix math will be useful.
+Knowledge of basic calculus and, to a lesser extent, linear algebra, can be helpful.
+We won't focus on the math, but having a conceptual understanding of derivatives, function optimization, and matrix math will be useful.

 If you are unsure, contact the instructor.

+___
 ## Meeting Times

-* **Mon, Wed, Fri 1:55pm - 2:45pm Bartram 211**
+* **Mon, Wed, Fri from 1:55pm - 2:45pm in Bartram 211**

  {% include important.html content="You should make every effort to attend class synchronously.
 While I will record class sessions, **during class is the best opportunity to ask questions and get help from the instructors and others in the class.**" %}

 * I understand that some students will need to miss classes sometimes.
 That is fine and I will do my best to help you catch up, but regular attendance is the best way to learn.

+___
 {% include custom/office_hours.html %}

  {% include tip.html content="Coding is not always easy.
 Simple solutions are not always obvious.
 There will be some frustration. **I expect that you will need help.
 You should expect that you will need help.** I want to help you!
 I cannot always help if you do not ask for the help you need. *Please ask for help!*" %}

+___
 ## Course Textbooks

 {% include image.html file='textbook.png' alt="textbook icon" position="right" max-width=75 %}